linevych/posts/posts/en/get-fields-from-django-modelform.md

 ## P.S

-It looks a bit wired complicated, but if you know better way to do that, please leave it in a comments.
+It looks a bit wired and complicated, but if you know better way to do that, please leave it in a comments.